Aleem, Mohammed Abdul; Breik, Fahad Abdullah Bin; Hadi, Mohammed Abdul

 title = {Precision Healthcare: Advancing Patient Care Through Decision Tools, Wearables, and Ethical Considerations},

-author = { Shireen Adeeb Mujtaba Ali and Safia Begum and Mohammed Aleemuddin Naveed and Mohammed Naseeruddin Mujahid},
+author = {Shireen Adeeb Mujtaba Ali and Safia Begum and M. Aleemuddin Naveed and Mohammed Naseeruddin Mujahid},

 editor = {Neeraj Gupta and Abdelhameed Ibrahim and Bhavesh Vyas and Shobhna Jeet},